Baker Lake, Nunavut: Economy

 Many of the town's residents work in the Meadowbank gold mine for Agnico Eagle Mines Limited.
 Much of the local infrastructure and logistics-related employment is based around aiding mineral exploration and mining efforts in the wider area.
 The main source of employment and growth in this sector is Canadian-based mining company Agnico Eagle Mines, which in 2010 began work at its Meadowbank mine site 110 km north of Baker Lake by road.
-The construction of the mine employed over 1,000 workers, over 30% of them were locals from the general area of the Kivalliq Region.
+The construction of the mine employed over 1,000 workers, over 30% of whom were locals from the general area of the Kivalliq Region.
 Along with employing local people, the company helped build cellphone towers to get the community connected to Northwestel's cellphone service.
 The coming of workers from all across Canada also helped developing tourism in this community.
-There is also potential for a uranium mine, called the Kiggavik Project, which is being proposed by AREVA Resources Canada.
+There is also potential for a uranium mine, called the Kiggavik Project, approximately 80 km to the west, which is being proposed by Orano Canada.